-The obvious pointlessness of this endeavor is finally admitted.
-Trump layered on a thick coating of his usual bullshit when announcing this, but the truth is, no one knows why we’re there anymore or what we are trying to accomplish.
-We’re just going to remain there doing stuff because the generals now running American foreign policy like being in Afghanistan playing warlord.
+The pointlessness of this endeavor is finally admitted.
+Trump layered on a thick coating of his usual nonsense, but the truth is, no one knows why we are there anymore or what we are trying to accomplish.
+We are just going to remain there doing stuff because the generals now running American foreign policy like playing warlord.
 They got Trump to sign off on looser rules of engagement, so they can have some more fun shooting the locals, but otherwise it is more of the same.

 That’s the thing we’re seeing that no one seems to be discussing.
 The civilian arm of the government is no longer in control of American military policy.
 In the Bush years, it was obvious that Cheney ran the show, with a bunch of generals and former generals, but at least Cheney was a civilian.
 Obama was just a figurehead in all aspects, but there were still a few civilians in the military policy loop.
 Trump has turned it all over to dazzling mediocrities like Mattis and Kelly.

 The other aspect of this is the decision to hide from the public the details of what is going in Afghanistan.
-No more troop levels, no more timelines and no more answering questions about what in the hell we are doing there.
-You see, in the managerial state, you are no longer a citizen with the right to ask questions of your government and they are no longer obligated to explain things to you.
-It’s above your pay grade.
-But hey, you’re empowered and encouraged to fulfill your potential in an inclusive, welcoming environment!
+No more troop levels, no more timelines and no more answering questions about what we are doing there.
+In the managerial state, you are no longer a citizen with the right to ask questions of your government and they are no longer obligated to explain things to you.
+You are empowered and encouraged to fulfill your potential in an inclusive, welcoming environment!

 Even the military has not escaped the corrosive effects of managerialism.
 This war is a managerial state war, where no one ever asks hard questions of their managers or even thinks much about it.
 Decisions are made, meetings are held, action plans are drawn up and someone does a presentation to a committee.
 People get to put their participation on their resume.
 They get to put down that they were on a committee that conjured a program with a ridiculous name like “Operation Enduring Freedom.”